-You are more than your sport: A sports psychology perspective
+You are more than your sport: A sports mental skills perspective

 When you become good at something at a very young age, you get a lot of attention and admiration and it is very easy for how you perform to be tied to who you are as a person.
 I remember how much my confidence and self worth was linked to how well I had performed in my game, I was lucky that my good performances were far more frequent than my bad, but it didn’t make for a very fun experience at times.
 While my identity was wrapped up in a game, there was one thing that I know helped me to manage it, and something I see lacking today for young athletes.
 That one thing was diversity.
 While hockey was my primary sport of choice and the one I went the furthest with, I played many different sports and got to experience 3-4 months away from hockey each year, to experience life as just a kid.

 So go and experience life away from the sport you have chosen to play.
 Whether it is experiencing another sport, a musical instrument or something else, allow yourself to see that you are more than just a sport.